CheesePie13/CheesePie13.github.io/projects/_posts/2021-04-16-island-mini-putt.md

 assets_folder:
 ---

-A mini golf game in early development that I've been working on in my spare time.
+A prototype for a mini golf game.
 It runs in Unity and the art is created using MagicaVoxel and Blender.

 <!--more-->